harry-whorlow/devtools/docs/framework/react/guides/custom-plugins.md

 ## Debugging

-Both the TansTack `TanStackDevtools` component and the TanStack `EventClient` come with built in debug mode which will log to the console the emitted event as well as the EventClient status.
+Both the `TanStackDevtools` component and the TanStack `EventClient` come with built in debug mode which will log to the console the emitted event as well as the EventClient status.

 TanStackDevtool's debugging mode can be activated like so:
 ```tsx